UnicoLab/keras-model-registry/docs/data_analyzer.md

 ## Layer Recommendations

-For each data characteristic, the analyzer recommends appropriate KMR layers along with descriptions and use cases.
+For each data characteristic, the analyzer recommends appropriate KerasFactory layers along with descriptions and use cases.

 ### Example